h1x0rz3r0/Yalu10.2Compiled/README.md

 # Yalu 10.2 Compiled
 Compiled Yalu 10.2 by qwertyoruiop (kpwn).
 That is **all** qwertyoruiop and marcograss Work.
-The only Thing i did, is forked the Project and compiled it for those, who don't know how or don't have a Mac.
+For those, who don't know how to compile or don't have a Mac.
 All Rights belongs to the owner of the Project.

 ## Changes